klenwell/neechy-app-engine/README.md

 - http://localhost:3333/

-Log in as a admin user to access the admin interface:
+Log in as an admin user to access the admin interface:

 - http://localhost:3333/admin